 One might wonder how horses are chosen for the Palio.
 The reality is that most horses offered up by their hopeful owners only have a slim chance of making it to Palio day.
 While more than 100 horses are often placed in contention for possible Palio consideration, only ten are allowed to race.
 It is … Continue reading Choosing the Final Ten Horses for the Palio: An Elaborate Process!

 This post is inspired by a recent question on TripAdvisor about what to expect from a morning trial during the "days of the Palio".
-(Although similar in their approch, I will write about evening trials separately.
-For now, please see TOM'S TIPS within my Palio Schedule page.)
-The morning trials "officially" begin at 9:00 in … Continue reading The Morning Trial Experience: What to Expect
+(Morning and evening trials are similar in their approach.
+For more on the evening trials, please see TOM'S TIPS within my Palio Schedule page.)
+The morning trials "officially" begin at 9:00 … Continue reading The Morning Trial Experience: What to Expect

 Excerpt adapted in part from my book, Living the Palio.
 Intro: While you will hear numerous folk songs around Palio time, there is one that is by far the most common melody of them all, the Song of Verbena (Il Canto della Verbena).
 This is sung by groups of contradaioli (contrada members) during the evening … Continue reading What is the song sung by the Sienese during the days of the Palio?

 Nearing the conclusion of the assignment (drawing) of the horses on June 29, 2019 for the upcoming July 2 Palio.
 Complimentary "score sheet" that allows viewers to record the horses and their assigned numbers.
 After the final 10 horses to run in the Palio were selected prior to the drawing, one could compare their assigned … Continue reading The Assignment of the Horses